TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 So far we have shown how to fit a linear model with a continuous explanatory variable.
 However, the explanatory variable can also be categorical variable, like group membership.
-In this case, null hypothesis becomes that the group means are all the same, just like t-test and ANOVA.
-The coefficients returned will be the same as for ANOVA, and the group means will be encoded just like with ANOVA.
-In the two-sample case, the equal-variances unpaired samples version of `t.test()`, `aov()` and `lm()` will produce identical estimates on differences in group means and p-values for the null hypothesis.
+In this case, null hypothesis becomes that the means of the response `y` in each of the groups specified by the explanatory variable `x` are all the same, just like the null hypotheses of the t-test and ANOVA.
+The coefficients returned will be the same as for ANOVA, and the group means will be encoded just like they were in the ANOVA analysis.
+  In the two-group case, the equal-variances unpaired samples version of `t.test()`, `aov()` and `lm()` will produce identical estimates on differences in group means and p-values for the null hypothesis.
+When more than two groups are analyzed, the results of `aov()` and `lm()` will be entirely equivalent.

-Here we will look at the equivalency of all three procedures in the two-samples case:
+Here we will look at the equivalency of all three procedures in the two-groups case:

 ```
 rm(list=ls())